RaphaeleL/build.h/README.md

 - Path manipulations in functions that don't need to return allocated strings
 - Any short-lived string operations where manual memory management is annoying

-**Important:** The temporary allocator is an *arena allocator* - it doesn't actually "free" memory in the traditional sense.
-When you call `temp_reset()` or `temp_rewind()`, the memory is marked as reusable, but the data isn't erased. **Pointers become invalid after reset/rewind** - don't use them!
+**Important:** The temporary allocator is an *arena allocator* — it doesn't actually "free" memory in the traditional sense.
+When you call `temp_reset()` or `temp_rewind()`, the memory is marked as reusable, but the data isn't erased. **Pointers become invalid after reset/rewind** — don't use them!
 The data might still appear to be there until overwritten, but accessing it is undefined behavior.

 The allocator uses a fixed-size buffer (8MB by default, configurable via `QOL_TEMP_CAPACITY`).
 If you need more, increase the capacity or use regular `malloc()`/`free()`.

-### High-resolution timers
+## High-Resolution Timers

+Precise timing for benchmarking and performance measurement:

 ```c
 Timer t = {0};